datopian/frontend-functional-tests/README.md

 [![Build Status](https://travis-ci.org/datahq/frontend-functional-tests.svg?branch=master)](https://travis-ci.org/datahq/frontend-functional-tests)

-Functional testing for frontend
+Functional testing for frontend and API testing for all services

-## Usage
+## Usage for functional testing for frontend

 * Tests will be automatically run by travis daily.
 It tests only `finance-vix` and `gdp-uk` core datasets.
   * If travis build fails, we can check it on travis logs